squid-cache/squid-cache.github.io/Features/StoreID.rst

 == Details ==

-The feature allows the proxy admin to specify a StoreID for each object\request.
+The feature allows the proxy admin to specify a StoreID for each object\request using a helper program.

-As a side effect it can be used to help prevent Objects Duplication in cases such as known CDN url patterns.
+It can be used to help prevent object duplication in cases such as known CDN URL patterns.

-== Developers info ==

-== Background ==

-The old feature [[Features/StoreUrlRewrite]] was written and wasn't ported to newer versions of squid since no one knew how it was done.

-The new feature will work in a different way by default and will make squid to apply all store\cache related work to be against the StoreID and not the request URL.
+This feature is a port of the [[Squid-2.7]] Store-URL feature, however it does work in a slightly different way and will make [[Squid-3.4]] or later to apply all store\cache related work to be against the StoreID and not the request URL.
+This includes SquidConf:refresh_pattern.
+This allows more flexibility in the way admin will be able use the helper.
-This includes refresh_pattern.
-This would allow the admin more flexibility in the way he will be able use the helper.

-This feature Will allow later to implement [[http://www.metalinker.org/|Metalink]] support into squid.
+This feature will allow us later to implement [[http://www.metalinker.org/|Metalink]] support into squid.

+=== Known Issues ===

+* Using StoreID on two URLs assumes that the resources presented by each are '''exact''' duplicates.
+Down to their metadata information used by HTTP conditional and revalidation requests.
+  . {X} care must be taken when using StoreID helper that the URLs are indeed precise duplicates or the end result may be a ''reduced'' HIT-ratio and bad proxy performance rather than improved caching.

+  .
+For example; HTTP ETag header values are only guaranteed to be unique per-URL and if a CDN uses different ETag from each server then conditional requests involving ETag will MISS or REFRESH more often despite the content object/file being identical.
+Possibly causing a larger bandwidth consumption than if StoreID was not present at all.

+* ICP and HTCP support is missing.
+  .
+URL queries received from SquidConf:cache_peer siblings are not passed through StoreID helper.
+So the resulting store/cache lookup will MISS on URLs normally alterd by StoreID.

+== Available Helpers ==

+ {i} Any local helper designed for [[Squid-2.7]] is expected to work as-is with [[Squid-3.4]].
+However upgrading the return syntax is advised for better performance and forward-compatibility with future Squid versions

+*

+* Eliezer Croitoru has designed !Ruby helpers, one such example is included below.

+* '''storeid_file_rewrite''' by Alan Mizrahi is a simple substitute DB pattern helper which is packaged with [[Squid-3.4]].
+It can be used to load a [[http://wiki.squid-cache.org/Features/StoreID/DB|DB of patterns]] without needing to edit the code of the helper internals.

+=== A CDN Pattern Database ===
+Since the feature by itself was designed and now there is only a need to allow basic and advanced usage we can move on towards a database of CDNs which can be shared by various helper designs.

+[[http://wiki.squid-cache.org/Features/StoreID/DB|The DB of patterns]] provides de-duplication for content such as SourceForge CDN network or Linux distributions repository mirrors.
+Contributions are welcome.

 == Squid Configuration ==
 A small example for StoreID refresh pattern